List of Heavy Metal L-Gaim characters: Gavlet Gablae

 A pilot obsessed with joining the military who eventually gets his wish thanks to a recommendation from Amandara Kamandara.
 Gavlet becomes obsessed with Daba after a petty dispute over food and Lillith.
 He works his way through the military (eventually joining the Elite 13) and acquires powerful Heavy Metals but is never able to defeat Daba.
 Due to his success he is given command of the space ship Slender Skala.
 Gavlet eventually helps Daba and the rebels after becoming obsessed with Quwasan Olibee near the end of the show.
 Voiced by Sho Hayami.

 Quwasan Olibee

-Daba's younger half-sister, whom he lost track of.
+Daba's younger adopted sister and fiance, whom he lost track of.
 She eventually reappears as a puppet of Poseidal on the spy ship Epsilon.
 She is promoted over Giwaza, upsetting him enough for him to rebel against Poseidal.
 This also makes her a target of him, and he eventually manages to kidnap her.
 Daba and Gavlet (who falls in love with her) eventually rescue Olibee and she assists in them finding Poseidal(Mian) in the heart of Sveto.
 Although the war eventually ends, Olibee is brain damaged by the anguish caused by the bio-relation that Poseidal used to control her.
 Voiced by Yumi Kinoshita.